Corey255A1/WunderVisionBlogHugo/content/posts/2023-05-21-ASP_Blog_Razor/index.md

 ![Post Markdown](razor_markdown.png "Post Markdown")

 I started to get the hang of using Razor pages and displaying content.
-The next blog post (Still in progress) will be adding in Add and Edit pages
+The [next blog post](/posts/2023-05-22-asp_blog_addedit/) will be adding in Add and Edit pages